-The Praxis Examination in Speech-Language Pathology (0330 and 5330) is an integral component of ASHA certification standards.
+The Praxis Examination in Speech-Language Pathology (5331) is an integral component of ASHA certification standards.
 The development of the exam is commissioned by ASHA and facilitated by the Educational Testing Service (ETS) to provide a system of thorough, fair, and carefully validated assessments.
-The speech-language pathology Praxis exam is owned and administered by ETS as part of The Praxis II ®: Subject Assessments; however, ASHA's Council for Clinical Certification in Audiology and Speech-Language Pathology (CFCC) makes a final determination for the passing score.
+The speech-language pathology Praxis exam is owned and administered by ETS as part of The Praxis II ®: Subject Assessments; however, ASHA's Council for Clinical Certification in Audiology and Speech-Language Pathology (CFCC) appoints subject matter experts, makes a final determination for the passing score, and reviews Praxis Exam Policies [PDF] for fairness.

-The current passing score for purposes of ASHA certification is 600.
+The current passing score for purposes of ASHA certification is 162 (on a 100–200 scale).

 The Praxis exam is used as a requirement for one or more of the following: